raftedproc/mipt-rust/problems/modules/ripgzip/README.md

 ## I don't like how everything is designed

-The only thingы you cannot change are:
+The only things you cannot change are:

 - `decompress` function in the file `lib.rs`: is must accept the input and write to the output, since it's tested.
 - `main.rs` file is already implemented for you, but if you want to change it just make sure the binary accepts the file by `stdin` and outputs the compressed result to `stdout`.